Bridge Housing

 • Room amenities include TV, room phone, microwave, mini fridge, coffee service, and on-site laundry.

-• Tenants are at least 18 years of age, supported by a housing worker through Homeward Trust’s Housing First program, and have the life skills necessary to live independently or otherwise have access to the appropriate supports that can follow them into permanent housing.
+• Tenants are at least 18 years of age, supported by a housing worker through Homeward Trust’s Housing Supports program, and have the life skills necessary to live independently or otherwise have access to the appropriate supports that can follow them into permanent housing.

 • The referral process is facilitated by Coordinated Access which is a process that helps communities provide consistent and streamlined access to housing and services for people experiencing homelessness.